MannyKuflik/ICO-Simulation-Project/README.md

 <br/>

 ## Description
 Simulates ICO investing Process.
-The simulation accomplishes this by sending up to several thousand testnet bitcion and rinkeby net ethereum transactions in order to test funactionalities like a Blockchain Watching Service
+The simulation accomplishes this by sending up to several thousand testnet bitcion and rinkeby net ethereum transactions in order to test funactionalities like a Blockchain Watching Service.

 <br/>